1) Check Your Credit Files

-Each time you apply for credit, this is recorded on your file, and each entry of this type has a small but relevant impact on your score.
-Making too many applications in too short a time gives the appearance that you're desperate for credit, and this is a sign of risk for finance providers.
+Each time you apply for credit it is recorded on your credit file, and each entry of this type has a small but relevant impact on your score.
+Submitting too many applications in a short amount of time gives the appearance that you’re desperate for credit, and this is a sign of risk for finance providers.
 Treat credit applications seriously, only applying for products you stand a chance of being approved for, to keep the damage to a minimum.

-Making too many credit applications is dangerous for another reason.
-If you're approved several times in quick succession, you may suddenly have access to a vastly increased credit line.
-As previously mentioned, having too much credit available can mean you enter a higher risk category for future finance, impacting everything from mortgage applications to insurance quotes.
+Submitting too many credit applications is dangerous for another reason.
+If you’re approved several times in quick succession, you may suddenly have access to increased credit lines.
+As previously mentioned, having too much credit available can place you in a higher risk category, which can impact everything from mortgage applications to insurance quotes.